 S. Greenburg, “For Freedom,” c.
-1942, Monocromatic silkscreen on paper, Gift of Sheryl and John L. Fiegel ’65
+1942, Monochromatic silkscreen on paper, Gift of Sheryl and John L. Fiegel ’65

 Eyewitness to Conflict:

-WWII Prints Commemorating the 80th Anniversary of Victory in Europe
+Prints Commemorating the 80th Anniversary of the End of WWII

 July 31–Oct.
 12, 2025